 Remote work has many pros including work flexibility, financial savviness, and environmental preservation.

 The cons of remote work include dealing with distractions and social isolation.
-However, these can be placated with a capable remote team manager.
+However, a capable remote team manager can placate these concerns.

 Fortunately, Trio has the resources you need to hire a remote team of developers to help your company thrive.
 We can guarantee that your deadlines will be met and well-received.

 Frequently Asked Questions